Pursue Your Passions

 - Have 2 Executive Board Members attend the Student Organization Mandatory Training Webinar

-- Have the 2 Executive Board Members that participated in the training complete the Post-Assessment and Agreement Form
+- Have the 2 Executive Board Members that attended the training complete the Post-Assessment and Agreement Form

 Managing Collegiate Link

 Managing the Collegiate Link Account for your organization can be done by the primary contact or executive board members with specific permissions.
 Those individuals must be on the organization roster to access such privileges.
 Please use the links provided to assist you.